ferdavid1/DeepComponents/README.md

 - This process reduces dimensionality of MNIST to 28-D

 ## Neural Network
+- PyTorch
-- Very simple, 1-hidden-layer model with ADAM optimization
+- Very simple, 1-hidden-layer model with ADAM optimization, Cross-Entropy Loss.